timsearle/timsearle/README.md

 - 📐 [Euclid](https://github.com/timsearle/euclid) - Great-circle mathematics helper library for working easily with Core Location
 - 🔴🟢 [Bind](https://github.com/karmarama/bind) - A lightweight implementation of reactive type that you can subscribe to and transform values in a simple stream.
 An extremely simple way to introduce new engineers to functional reactive programming.

 🧗🏻‍♂️If I'm not writing code, I'm rock climbing!
-Qualified Mountain Training Rock Climbing Instructor, and can often be found lurking around London's many climbing walls.
+Qualified Mountain Training Rock Climbing Instructor, and can often be found lurking around London's many climbing walls, or climbing and instructing at the Southern Sandstone.